-- (A) A nurse, charge nurse or nurse holding a similar position if that position has not traditionally been classified as supervisory; - (B) A firefighter prohibited from striking by ORS 243.736 who assigns, transfers or directs the work of other employees but does not have the authority to hire, discharge or impose economic discipline on those employees; or - (C) A faculty member of a public university listed in ORS 352.002 or the Oregon Health and Science University who is not a faculty member described in paragraph (b) of this subsection. - [(24)] (23) "Unfair labor practice" means the commission of an act designated an unfair labor practice in ORS 243.672. - (24) "Union employee" means a public employee who consents to join, renew membership in or pay for the services of a labor organization. - (25) "Voluntary arbitration" means the procedure whereby parties involved in a labor dispute mutually agree to submit their differences to a third party for a final and binding decision. - 42 SECTION 2.
-Section 3 of this 2018 Act is added to and made a part of ORS 243.650 to 243.782. - SECTION 3.
-(1)(a) An independent employee is not required to pay union dues or any other assessment to defray the cost of a labor organization's services.
+- (A) A nurse, charge nurse or nurse holding a similar position if that position has not traditionally been classified as supervisory; - (B) A firefighter prohibited from striking by ORS 243.736 who assigns, transfers or directs the work of other employees but does not have the authority to hire, discharge or impose economic discipline on those employees; or - (C) A faculty member of a public university listed in ORS 352.002 or the Oregon Health and Science University who is not a faculty member described in paragraph (b) of this subsection. - [(24)] (23) "Unfair labor practice" means the commission of an act designated an unfair labor practice in ORS 243.672. - (24) "Union employee" means a public employee who consents to join, renew membership in or pay for the services of a labor organization. - (25) "Voluntary arbitration" means the procedure whereby parties involved in a labor dispute mutually agree to submit their differences to a third party for a final and binding decision. - SECTION 2.
+Section 3 of this 2019 Act is added to and made a part of ORS 243.650 to 243.782. - SECTION 3.
+(1)(a) An independent employee is not required to pay union dues or any other assessment to defray the cost of a labor organization's services. - (b) If an independent employee does not pay union dues or any other assessment to defray the cost of a labor organization's services:

-- (b) If an independent employee does not pay union dues or any other assessment to defray the cost of a labor organization's services: - (A) The independent employee may not benefit from the labor organization's services; and - (B) The labor organization is not required to engage in collective bargaining on behalf of the independent employee or otherwise represent the independent employee in the independent employee's employment relations with the public employer. - (2)(a) A public employer shall determine the wages, benefits and other terms and conditions of employment of an independent employee based on the independent employee's education, experience, training, skills and performance. - (b) A public employer may not determine an independent employee's wages, benefits or other terms and conditions of employment based on the terms of a collective bargaining agreement or any other agreement into which the independent employee did not enter. - (c) Any term or condition of employment determined in accordance with this subsection is valid, nondiscriminatory and does not constitute an unfair labor practice. - (3) A comparison of the terms and conditions of employment of a union employee with the terms and conditions of employment of an independent employee may not form the basis of an unfair labor practice or discrimination claim.
+- (A) The independent employee may not benefit from the labor organization's services; and - (B) The labor organization is not required to engage in collective bargaining on behalf of the independent employee or otherwise represent the independent employee in the independent employee's employment relations with the public employer. - (2)(a) A public employer shall determine the wages, benefits and other terms and conditions of employment of an independent employee based on the independent employee's education, experience, training, skills and performance. - (b) A public employer may not determine an independent employee's wages, benefits or other terms and conditions of employment based on the terms of a collective bargaining agreement or any other agreement into which the independent employee did not enter. - (c) Any term or condition of employment determined in accordance with this subsection is valid and nondiscriminatory and does not constitute an unfair labor practice.